iturdikulov/notes/Neovim.md

 Open current window in new tab::`C-w T`

 Jump to N (1-9) buffer::`C-w N`, where N is 1-9

-Jumps to the last window you used::`C-w C-p`

 Create a new window and start editing an empty file in it::`:new` or `C-w n`